Human Trafficking - Full Report

 Overall, human trafficking appears to have a relatively large amount of visibility as a problem.
 Governments fund anti-trafficking efforts for hundreds of millions of US dollars per year and most countries have signed the UN anti-trafficking protocol and have anti-trafficking legislation.

-There are also a large number of NGOs actively working on the problem.
+There are a large number of NGOs actively working on the problem.

 On the other hand, the impact of interventions is often questionable (see section on Anti-trafficking interventions below).
-Legislation is commonly weak or weakly enforced.
+Legislation is commonly weak or weakly enforced, and there are still huge gaps: 94 countries had no criminal law against slavery in 2020.
+Outside the context of human trafficking, almost two thirds of countries apparently did not criminalise serfdom, debt bondage, forced marriage, and child trafficking.
 The problem persists on a large scale despite about three decades of international attention.

 The global annual funding of all anti-trafficking efforts is very likely under one per cent of the profits of human trafficking, estimated at $236 billion annually.